-Common Fund 2025: Request for Parish Financial Contribution
+Common Fund 2026: Request for Parish Financial Contribution

-Common Fund is a contribution from every church in the Church of England Birmingham towards the costs of ministry and mission across the city region.
+Common Fund is a contribution from every church in the Church of England Birmingham towards the costs of ministry and mission across the city and region.
 Common Fund is not a payment for services, but a sharing of life together that the Gospel might be proclaimed everywhere, through the shared funding of Ministry.
 It continues to be a parish voluntary contribution, but it is what supports and funds our ability to deliver our wider mission.

 |